input-output-hk/iogx/README.md

 It is recommended to include the ellipse (`...`) in the attribute list, to make future versions of IOGX backward compatible in case new arguments are added.

-Some of the files may have additional arguments to the ones in the example above, but those six are standard and passed to every file.
+Some of the files may have additional arguments to the ones in the example above, but those seven are standard and passed to every file.

 If you don't need *any* of the input arguments, you may omit the parameter altogether: